 And on, and on, and on.
 It was almost discouraging!

 It’s kind of like trying to use a road map of Houston, PA, to navigate the city of Houston, TX.
 Sure it’s a great map created by a great source.
 Sure it’s got ‘Houston’ stamped nice and big on the front.
-Sure it can help you get through a Houston, but just not the Houston you are in!
+Sure it can help you get through a Houston, but just not the Houston you happen to be in!
 The thing is, there’s nothing wrong with the road map, it’s just not the one you need for your circumstance.

 Now turn on those instruments and let’s fly this baby!

 I love you, friends.
 Marriage in the ‘traditional’ sense isn’t easy.
 Marriage in the aviation sense is even less so.
-I won’t tell you that there won’t be turbulent patches or storms to navigate your way through, but I will tell you that if you work on figuring this thing out, love each other like crazy, utilize the right map, and hang on for the ride it’s completely and totally worth it.
+I won’t tell you that there will never be turbulent patches or difficult storms to navigate your way through, but I will tell you that if you work on figuring this thing out, love each other like crazy, utilize the right map, and hang on for the ride it’s completely and totally worth it.

 ~Angelia (A Fellow Pilot Wife)